Jordyn-Hartzell/COMSC_1033_HW_8_Markdown/README.md

 ```

 ## Console
 This is an example of what will run when all answers are correct.
+The difficulty increases with each question and an increasing amount of points are awarded.
 ```java
 Welcome to the addition quiz!
 Please input integers only.